-Here are the best hose nozzles to keep your yard and garden watered.
+Here are the best hose nozzles.

 Best Overall: INNAV8 Water Hose Nozzle Sprayer